SJ23 Tech Tip G08, (Updated 2011-07-23) Bob Schimmel | |

 __________ DON'T USE THE FOLLOWING OLD TECHNIQUES ___________ THE ORIGINAL METHOD for F.R.P.
 (1960) - Drill a slightly over sized hole.
 Coat the inside of the hole using an epoxy or polyester resin saturated pipe cleaner.
 This seals the surface.
 Insert a rigid tube (H below) that is liberally coated with resin.
 (This tube is a guide for the screw and is there to take the compression load of holding the fitting to the deck).
 Let cure.
 Use marine sealant on the bolt and base of the fitting to create a water tight seal.

 This technique works, since some of my fittings from the 1990s are still water tight.
-However, it is cumbersome and not as strong as the WEST technique shown above.
+However, it is cumbersome and not as strong as the technique from WEST shown above.
 THE DRILL & SEAL METHOD - The 'quickie' technique of attaching a fitting is:

 The problem with this technique is that it is structurally weak.
 If you over tighten the nuts as shown below, you compress the core as in diagram B, causing damage.
 Bad idea!